erdengk/gsoc-analyse/docs/contribution/Contribution Guidelines.md

 The following contributions are required:

-1. Improved README.md  English expression

-2. Collect the successful projects in gsoc 2021  (you can collect these data from the official website through crawlers or other methods).
-The submitted data should be an SQL dataset

-3. For other meaningful contributions, it is recommended that you put forward the issue before starting the contribution
+1. Add your personal experience of participating in open source to the corresponding section.

+2. Add new open source activities.

+3. Add new experience blog links for each event.

+4. For other meaningful prs, please briefly describe the changes made this time in the pr.